sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/tutorials/addons/addons.md

 ## Note ⚠️

-`TensorFlow Addons` already provides Apple silicon precompiled `whl` files for all Python versions, which you can download directly from this [page](https://pypi.org/project/tensorflow-addons/).
+`TensorFlow Addons` has ended development, and this tutorial is for building legacy versions only!

 ## Prerequisites